 We agree with the Department for Education’s five-part definition of British values:

 • tolerance of those of different faiths and beliefs

-Pupil voice is significant in regards to life at Langland.
+Pupil voice is important at Langland.
 Our pupil elected Junior Leadership Team plays a strong role in our school.
 They are elected by their class peers and are involved in making Langland a better place to learn.